donald-okara/preprolib/Guidelines.md

 Your pull request will be reviewed by the project maintainers.
 Feedback may be provided to address any necessary changes or improvements.
 Once the review process is complete, your contributions may be merged into the main repository.

-#### Reporting Bugs and Issues
+#### Bug Reports

 We appreciate your help in improving preprolib!
-If you encounter any bugs, issues, or unexpected behavior while using the library, please follow these steps to report them:
+If you encounter any bugs or unexpected behavior while using the library, please follow these steps to report them:

-1. **Check Existing Issues**: Before reporting a new bug or issue, please search the [issue tracker](link-to-issue-tracker) to see if the problem has already been reported.
-If you find a similar issue, feel free to add any additional information or context as a comment.
+1. **Check Existing Bug Reports**: Before reporting a new bug, please check if the problem has already been reported by searching the repository's issues.

-2. **Open a New Issue**: If you couldn't find an existing issue that matches the problem you encountered, go ahead and [open a new issue](link-to-new-issue) in the [issue tracker](link-to-issue-tracker).
-When opening a new issue, please provide as much detail as possible, including:
+2. **Open a New Bug Report**: If you couldn't find an existing bug report that matches the issue you encountered, go ahead and [open a new bug report](.github\ISSUE_TEMPLATE\bug_report.md).
+When opening a new bug report, please provide as much detail as possible, including:

    - A clear and descriptive title.
    - A detailed description of the problem or bug.